intel/he-toolkit/docker/README.md

 docker controls.
 Some tips are provided below.

 #### Commands used inside the Docker Container:
-- **exit**: This will exit and and stop the docker container.
-The containder can be restarted with `docker start <container_id|container_name>`.
+- **exit**: This will exit and stop the docker container.
+The container can be restarted with `docker start <container_id|container_name>`.
 The user can discover their container via `docker ps -a`.
 - **Ctrl+P Ctrl+Q**: This will exit the docker container while leaving it